Rainbow-Dreamer/midi-keyboard-control/README.md

 The computer actions including key press of keys on your computer keyboard, move your mouse with a direction, left/right/middle click of your mouse.

 You can choose the MIDI input driver that matches your name of midi keyboard or virtual midi ports in the MIDI input driver selection menu.
-The MIDI output driver selection menu will not affected what we want to do (although you can change it anyway).
+The MIDI output driver selection menu will not affect what we want to do (although you can change it anyway).

 If you are not using a midi keyboard when you open the software, you can initialize virtual midi ports and connect them to your DAWs or any softwares that have midi output functions.
 I recommend using `loopMIDI` to initialize virtual midi ports, because it is very convenient.